 Long Term Plan (LTP) The LTP is the Council's 10-year planning document.
-It sets out the broad strategic direction and priorities for the long term development of the District; identifies the desired community outcomes; describes the activities the Council will undertake to support those outcomes; and outlines the means of measuring progress.
+It sets out the broad strategic direction and priorities for the long term development of the District; identifies the desired community outcomes; describes the activities the Council will undertake to support those outcomes; and outlines the means of measuring progress. support mose outcomes, and outlines the means of measuring progress.

 Activity Management Plan (AMP) AMPs describe the infrastructural assets and the activities undertaken by the Council and outline the financial, management and technical practices to ensure the assets are maintained and developed to meet the requirements of the community over the long term.
 AMPs focus on the service that is delivered as well as the planned maintenance and replacement of physical assets.
 Annual Plan A detailed action plan on the Council's projects and finances for each financial year.
 The works identified in the AMP form the basis on which annual plans are prepared.
 With the adoption of the LTP, the Annual Plan mainly updates the budget and sources of funding for the year.
 Financial and Business Plans The financial and business plans requirement by the Local Government Amendment Act.
 The expenditure projections will be taken directly from the financial forecasts in the AMP.
 Contracts and agreements The service levels, strategies and information requirements contained in the AMP are the basis for performance standards in the current Maintenance and Professional Service Contracts for commercial arrangements and in less formal "agreements" for community or voluntary groups Operational plans Operating and maintenance guidelines to ensure that the asset operates reliably and is maintained in a condition that will maximise useful service life of assets within the network.
+Corporate information Quality asset management is dependent on suitable information and data and the availability of sophisticated asset management systems which are fully integrated with the wider corporate information systems (eg. financial, property, GIS, customer service, etc).
+The Council's goal is to work towards such a fully integrated system.

-A.5 Our Goal
+A.6 Our Goal